giornetta/travellerbot/docs/Character Creation Process.md

         - If you gain a Skill and you already have it, increase your Level in that skill by 1.
 Otherwise take it at Level 1.
     - If your career does not have a Commission or Advancement check, you may roll another time.
 8. **Aging**
-    - You can choose if you took Anagathics Drugs during the last term.
+    - You can choose if you took Anagathic Drugs during the last term.
         - If you did, add `+T DM` to roll on the Aging Table, where `T` is the number of terms since you started taking drugs.
         - If you didn't but had taken them until the previous term, you immediately roll on the Aging Table.
     - Increase your age by 4.